awsdocs/aws-app-mesh-user-guide/doc_source/envoy.md

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/app-mesh/latest/userguide/images/proxy.png)

-You must add an Envoy proxy to the ECS task, Kubernetes pod, or EC2 instance represented by your App Mesh virtual nodes\.
+You must add an Envoy proxy to the Amazon ECS task, Kubernetes pod, or Amazon EC2 instance represented by your App Mesh virtual nodes\.
 App Mesh vends an Envoy proxy Docker container image and ensures that this container image is patched with the latest vulnerability and performance patches\.
 App Mesh tests a new Envoy proxy release against the App Mesh feature set before making a new container image available to you\.

-To use the App Mesh container image, specify one of the following, depending on the Region that you want to pull the image from\.
+To use the App Mesh container image, specify one of the following addresses, depending on the Region that you want to pull the image from\.
 + All [supported](https://docs.aws.amazon.com/general/latest/gr/appmesh.html) Regions other than `me-south-1` and `ap-east-1`\.
 You can replace *us\-west\-2* with any Region other than `me-south-1` and `ap-east-1`\.

   ```